dahromy/glide-symfony/README.md

 # DahRomyGlideBundle

-DahRomyGlideBundle is a Symfony bundle that integrates the Glide image manipulation library into your Symfony application.
+DahRomyGlideBundle is a Symfony bundle that integrates the [Glide](https://glide.thephpleague.com/) image manipulation library into your Symfony application.
 It provides an easy way to manipulate and serve images on-the-fly.

+For more information about Glide and its capabilities, please refer to the [official Glide documentation](https://glide.thephpleague.com/).

 ## Requirements